-I am an attachment-based psychoanalytic psychotherapist who completed my training at The Bowlby Centre (formerly The Institute of Self Analysis) over seventeen years ago.
-Previous to that I had been involved in the early days of the charity Childline as a counsellor and peer group supervisor.
+I am an attachment-based psychoanalytic psychotherapist, of twenty years experience.
+Previous to that I had been involved in the early days of the charity Childline.

 Whilst in private practice I have spent many years working for the NHS, including managing a counselling service for GP practices in south London.